Alexn555/vue-todo/README.md

     Features
-     You can add, edit todos, add comments
+     You can add, edit tasks, add comments

     Best viewed in latest Chrome, Firefox.